jd-fj/favorite_things_cli/readme.md

 ```

 Download ZIP and unzip file, or clone repo from terminal.
-If you've already downloaded the folder you may skip this step.
+If you already have the folder locally, you may skip this step.

 ```
 $ git clone https://github.com/taylulz/favorite_things_cli.git